AlbertoSoria1998/AlbertoSoria1998/README.md

   <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">
 </p>

-<h1 >¡Hola!
-Soy Jesús 👋</h1>
+<h1 >Hi, I’m Jesús 👋</h1>

-**AlbertoSoria1998/AlbertoSoria1998** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 👀 I’m interested in programming, specifically in software development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development and mobile development.
-- 👯 I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any type of projects that require programming and design.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: yisusoria@gmail.com (Gmail).
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## **GitHub Stats:**